Being Sweden's national postal service, PostNord aims to make life easier for its consumers, customers, and colleagues.

 The fact that some of the PostNord services are also customizable, shows the amount of control that the postal service has over packages being forwarded through its services.
 If you are tracking a PostNord package.

 Although PostNord handles all packages carefully, it asks that all customers make sure that shipments are packaged properly in order to ensure that shipments are not damaged.
-Vehicles and aircraft which transport goods do so with the utmost care.
+Vehicles and aircraft that transport goods do so with the utmost care.

 Now you can also export and import heavier goods with us.
 We deliver throughout the Nordic region via our own network and to the rest of the world with strong partners.